We provide our pupils with a curriculum which has a wide range of opportunities, is relevant and meets their needs.

 If any parent does not wish for their child to participate in Religious Education they should contact their child’s Head of School to discuss an alternative provision.

 We see sport as an important part of the school curriculum and all pupils have timetabled Sport lessons.
 There are many benefits for pupils from playing sports.
 These include teaching pupils life skills such as team work and leadership.
 Sport also has a positive benefit on pupils’ wellbeing and progress in school.
 We offer a wide range of sports from the traditional, in which the school fields a number of teams, to opportunities to take part in some of the outdoor sports which our area offers.
-The school has a dedicated outdoor and alternative sports instructor who will offer a wide range of activities including the Duke of Edinburgh’s Award.

 Careers Education Guidance and Work Experience

 Pupils are introduced to the World of Work in Key Stage 2, as they progress through the school the guidance and support available increases.
 This can include meeting employers, industry visits and enterprise days.
 All pupils aged 14-16 undertake work related education as part of the Welsh Baccalaureate Qualification.
-This consists of study modules, working with external providers and, for some, a period of work experience is arranged
+This consists of study modules, working with external providers and, for some, a period of work experience is arranged.